140 Topic 02: The Chronometric Revolution

 • The verification or falsification (testing explanations) of those hypotheses by comparing their predictions with the results of new measurements or experiments.

-• The adoption of these new means and methods stimulated the development of some of the major branches of the sciences (chemistry, biology, and electromagnetic theory for example).
-These developments in turn would facilitate a shift in science, a shift from cosmography (mechanics of the heavens) to cosmology (origins of the heavens).
+The adoption of these new means and methods stimulated the development of some of the major branches of the sciences including chemistry, biology, and electromagnetic theory.
+These developments in turn would facilitate a shift from cosmographical view of the heavens focusing on mechanics to a cosmological one focusing on origins.
+But before we explore the origins of everything, let’s first highlight some of the key individuals who contributed to reorganizing our solar system into the heliocentric model.

 Nicolai Copernici Torinensis De revolutionibus orbium coelestium.